c0d-0x/batdaemon/README.md

 The daemon will log all file access and modification events to the console or log file (if specified).

 ## Command-Line Options
--d : Run as a daemon in the background.
+-d : Run as a daemon in the background.<br>
--v : Verbose mode for additional logging details.
+-v : Verbose mode for additional logging details.<br>
 Example:

 ```bash